The Permeability of Soil Explained

 Soil Permeability Tests

-Soil permeability is typically obtained from samples taken to the laboratory.
-There are two types of laboratory test: Falling Head Test and Constant Head Test.
+Soil permeability testing is typically done through sample analysis.
+There are two types of laboratory tests: Falling Head Test and Constant Head Test.
 Standard test protocols are available, such as ISO.
 17892-11:2019.

 Falling Head Test

-In this form of test the differential pressure (the head) through the sample is allowed to decrease as water infiltrates the sample.
+In this soil permeability test, the differential pressure (the head) through the sample is allowed to decrease as water infiltrates the sample.
 Thus, there is diminishing pressure over the course of the test.
 This type of test is generally limited to fine-grained soils

 Constant Head Test

 In this test the differential pressure (the head) across the sample remains constant throughout the test.
-This test is equally valid for gravel, sands and clay soils.
+This permeability test is equally valid for gravel, sands, and clay soils.

 Field Testing